 Rotations on clinical services consist of one-month blocks.
-Generally, these rotations alternate between out-patient prenatal diagnostic center and a clinical-service assignment which includes both in-patient and out-patient clinical experience.
-The clinical experience also provides a rotation in the Medical Intensive Care Unit, as well as Labor and Delivery, and Clinical Genetics.
+Generally, these rotations alternate between outpatient prenatal diagnostic center, inpatient clinical-service assignment, and outpatient consultative clinical experience.
+The clinical experience also provides a rotation in the Intensive Care Unit, as well as Labor and Delivery and Clinical Genetics.
 During these rotations, the fellows have no other commitments, thus providing an intensive and focused clinical learning experience.
 Faculty supervises and works closely with the fellows on a daily basis, helping structure the rotation to meet each fellow's needs and interests.
-Faculty supervisors evaluate the fellows' performance at the end of their rotations.
+Fellows work closely with an experienced, dedicated education sonographer in addition to the MFM faculty on their prenatal diagnosis rotations.
+Faculty supervisors evaluate the fellows' performance at the end of each rotation.

 - Adult congenital cardiology

 - Adult nephrology

 Fellows attend the weekly Perinatal Conference, a multidisciplinary clinical conference jointly conducted by the Divisions of Maternal-Fetal Medicine and Neonatology faculty.
 UW subspecialists will also lecture on maternal, fetal, and neonatal physiology.
 There is a weekly didactic lecture series for the MFM fellows presented by MFM faculty and several guest faculty speakers from other departments throughout UW.
 Through these conferences and seminars, in addition to a combination of specific clinical rotations and direct patient-care experiences, the fellows develop expertise in all areas of MFM.

 In order to tailor the research experience to meet the strengths and interests of every fellow, the fellowship program offers an individualized path toward the desired thesis at graduation.